$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Experiments

 \subsection{Uncertainty Propagation Performance}

-\textbf{Metric.} For SSC performance, we employ the intersection over union (IoU) to evaluate the geometric completion, regardless of the allocated semantic labels.
-This is very crucial for obstacle avoidance for autonomous vehicles.
-We use the mean IoU (mIoU) of all semantic classes to assess the performance of semantic segmentation of SSC.
-Since there is a strong negative correlation between IoU and mIoU (\cite{li2023voxformer}), the model should achieve excellent performance in both geometric completion and semantic segmentation.
+\textbf{Metric.} For OCC evaluation, we use the intersection over union (IoU) to measure geometric completion, independent of semantic labels, as it is crucial for obstacle avoidance in AVs.
+To assess semantic segmentation performance, we compute the mean IoU (mIoU) across all semantic classes.
+Given the strong negative correlation between IoU and mIoU~\cite{li2023voxformer}, an effective OCC model should achieve high performance in both metrics.

-The experimental results of our Depth-UP framework on VoxFormer using the SemanticKITTI and KITTI360 datasets are presented in Table~\ref{tab:up_accuracy}.
-These results demonstrate that Depth-UP effectively leverages quantified uncertainty from the depth model to enhance CSSC model performance, achieving up to a 4.49 (11.58\%) improvement in IoU and up to a 1.74 (14.61\%) improvement in mIoU, while also significantly improving both precision and recall in the geometry completion aspect of CSSC.
-When accessing the performance of CSSC models, even slight improvements in IoU and mIoU mean good progress, as reported by~\cite{zhang2023occformer, huang2023tri}.
-In Table~\ref{tab:up_accuracy}, the mIoU results of some rare classes are shown in the right part.
-In most cases, our Depth-UP can improve mIoU of these classes for utilizing the depth uncertainty.
+The experimental results of our Depth-UP on VoxFormer and OccFormer are presented in Table~\ref{tab:up_accuracy}.
+Since the existing OccFormer is not implemented on the KITTI360 dataset~\cite{zhang2023occformer}, we only evaluate the OccFormer with our Depth-UP on the SemanticKITTI dataset.
+These results demonstrate that Depth-UP effectively leverages quantified uncertainty from the depth model to enhance OCC model performance, achieving up to a 4.49 (11.58\%) improvement in IoU and up to a 1.73 (12.95\%) improvement in mIoU, while also significantly improving both precision and recall in the geometry completion aspect of OCC.
+Even minor improvements in IoU and mIoU indicate meaningful progress in OCC performance~\cite{zhang2023occformer, huang2023tri}.
+A detailed breakdown of mIoU results for each class is provided in Appendix~\ref{subsec:more_depth_up}.

-Figure~\ref{fig:visualization_ssc} presents visualizations of the SSC model with and without our Depth-UP on SemanticKITTI.
-In this figure, we can also see that our Depth-UP can help the SSC model to predict rare classes, such as persons and bicyclists, as highlighted with the orange dashed boxes.
-Especially for the third row, our Depth-UP predicts the person crossing the road in the corner, while the baseline ignores him.
-Our Depth-UP can significantly reduce the risk of hurting humans for AVs and improve safety.
+Figure~\ref{fig:visualization_occ} presents visualizations of the VoxFormer with and without our Depth-UP on SemanticKITTI.
+As highlighted by the orange dashed boxes, Depth-UP notably enhances the performance of OCC models in predicting rare classes, such as persons and bicyclists.
+Specifically, in the third row, Depth-UP successfully detects a person crossing the road at the corner, preventing a potential crash, while the baseline model fails to recognize this individual.
+By improving the detection of such critical instances, our Depth-UP significantly reduces the risk of injury to pedestrians and enhances the safety of autonomous vehicles.
+Additional visualization results can be found in Appendix~\ref{subsec:more_depth_up}.

+\textbf{Discussion.} The depth mean estimation $\hat{\mathbf{D}}$ in our OCC model remains identical to that in the corresponding base OCC model, as we only retrained the additional regression head for $\hat{\mathbf{\Sigma}}$ in the depth model.
+The improvement achieved by our OCC model does not result from nonexistent enhancements to the depth mean estimation; rather, it arises from effectively incorporating the uncertainty of depth estimation into the OCC models.